 World Book Day Costume Ideas

-Yes, you read that correctly.
-We met Baby Spice.
+Yes, those are our children with Baby Spice.
 Let’s put things into context.

 Children have an endearing habit where, the night before World Book Day, they casually inform you they're meant to be in fancy dress tomorrow.
 I can't be the only one who's stumped when it comes to World Book Day costume ideas.

 Just in time for blink-and-it-will-be-here World Book Day, Sainsbury’s has re-launched their children’s dress up costume collection – each inspired by a famous storybook or fairy tale character.

 To celebrate the launch of the new range, we were invited to afternoon tea at the gorgeous Ham Yard Hotel with Emma Bunton.